 I'm old school.
 If you have to do anything other than operate to get people to talk about your surgical skills then you might not have the surgical skills you claim to have.
 I'm very happy that my patients are happy enough to relate their experiences and outcomes in their reviews.
-I happen to have (overwhelmingly) more online reviews than anyone else in my specialty in the intermountain west area: 1,714 reviews (as of July 20, 2023) to be exact in the four review sites that are highlighted under a Google search for my practice averaging 4.9 stars.
+I happen to have (overwhelmingly) more online reviews regarding surgical outcomes than anyone else in my specialty in the intermountain west area: 1,714 reviews (as of July 20, 2023) to be exact in the four review sites that are highlighted under a Google search for my practice averaging 4.9 stars.
 My patients do the talking for me.
+Some clinics may have more overall reviews, but most of those reviews are regarding Botox and fillers and laser treatments that aren't even performed by the surgeon.
+My reviews are based on my surgical outcomes.

 One comment I hear repeatedly from my breast augmentation patients is how smooth and rapid their recovery was compared to some of their friends with whom they talked to.
-Every patient is a unique individual and each will have a slightly different recovery experience, but I think that the technique used for the procedure is a major factor in how they recover.
+Every patient is unique and each will have a slightly different recovery experience, but I think that the technique used for the procedure is a major factor in how they recover.
 I think my technique is distinctive because I can perform the entire procedure with almost no blood loss (usually less than a half teaspoon of blood loss).

 Several doctors advertise "rapid recovery breast augmentation".
 It is funny to read the patient reviews about how their recovery went because their stories are anything but "rapid".
 The same goes for the "pain free" or "almost pain free" (enough complaints were filed that they had to stop advertising "pain free") breast augmentation.
 I would gladly compare my average patient to the patient of anyone who advertises those services and 9 times out of 10 my average patient will experience less discomfort and a faster recovery than those other doctors.
-The reviews of those doctors that advertise those outcomes so heavily say it all.
+The reviews of those doctors that heavily advertise those outcomes say it all.